 The mission of the Center for Freeform Optics is advancing research and education on the science, engineering and applications of freeform optics through a dedicated, continuing industrial partnership.

-This Center is being created to launch the permanent introduction of freeform surfaces into the manufacturing infrastructure for optical systems worldwide.
-Its catalyst is the recognition of the advance of promising new fabrication possibilities such as slow/fast tool servo technology and high-speed diamond micromilling into the diamond turning community.
-This capability exists today for less demanding IR optical systems and advances are expected to extend the domain to the visible.
-However, we also anticipate that advances in grinding and computer controlled polishing, ion beam finishing, and MRF with appropriate control of mid-spatial frequencies will enable freeform optics for the leading generation of ultra-precise EUV optics, an area of strong expertise within the team supporting this center.
-Freeform optics has thus the potential to impact across a broad wavelength range from IR surveillance to EUV lithography.
+This Center has been created to launch the permanent introduction of freeform surfaces into the manufacturing infrastructure for optical systems worldwide.
+Its catalyst is the recognition of the advance of promising new fabrication possibilities such as, on one hand, Slow/Fast Tool Servo Technology and High-speed Diamond Machining community and, on the other hand, emerging technologies such as Laser Polishing and 3D Printing.
+We also anticipate that advances in grinding and computer-controlled polishing, ion beam finishing, and MRF with appropriate control of mid-spatial frequencies will enable freeform optics for the leading generation of ultra-precise EUV optics, an area of strong expertise within the team supporting this center.
+Freeform optics has the potential to impact across a broad wavelength range from IR surveillance to EUV lithography.

 Fundamentally, the ability to manufacture freeform surfaces changes the game for optical system design.
-Prior to the emergence of these new capabilities, optical systems involved surfaces that were either rotationally symmetric, or were comprised of sections that were rotationally symmetric.
+Prior to the emergence of these new capabilities, optical systems involved surfaces that were either rotationally symmetric or sections out of rotationally symmetric surfaces.
 Other than an occasional toroid or similar anamorphic surface, there have been very few other shapes in imaging optical systems.
 Significantly, there are three specific types of aberrations in an imaging optical system (ignoring for the moment field curvature, which is more of a fundamental property), spherical aberration, coma, and astigmatism.
 Here, the latter two arise when an ideal converging spherical wavefront encounters an offset section of a spherical surface.
 As a result, these two field-dependent aberrations are directly affected by the spherical surface.
 The outcome of introducing freeform surfaces is that until this most recent decade there has been no means to independently introduce coma into an optical system.
-For an off-axis or unobscured system this situation has severely limited the optical system performance.
+For an off-axis or unobscured system, this situation has severely limited the optical system performance.
 The Center for Freeform Optics has been leading the development of optical aberrations for freeform surfaces and systems as well a the development of design methods and processes to bridge design to manufacture.

 The ability to design and manufacture optical systems with freeform surfaces has received great interest from industry and governmental institutions in recent years because it has been proven to yield an order of magnitude performance increase with no increase in physical size.